 When testing the effect of the additive on the mixture of biodiesel ULSD, with 5% biodiesel (third series of tests), the following results were obtained (Figures 5 and 6)

-Indeed, the effect of various additives on CFFP and PP is remarcably different..
-They are noticeably higher in respect to the firstand second series and in some cases, they are drastically lower, which means that the mechanism of action is different and that some additives are suitable for mixtures of biodiesel, and some for clean biodiesel.
+Indeed, the effect of various additives on CFFP and PP is remarkably different..
+They are noticeably higher in respect to the first and second series and in some cases, they are drastically lower, which means that the mechanism of action is different and that some additives are suitable for mixtures of biodiesel, and some for clean biodiesel.

 Fig. 5.: Change in CFPP of additives for BD-100 (rapeseed biodiesel)